sofiabelen/sofiabelen.github.io/content/projects/visualizing-rusts-vtables-how-dyn-trait-works-in-memory/index.md

 C++ doesn't have this problem at all, since virtual dispatch always goes through pointers and return types are always pointers too.
 Rust works with values directly, so when you return `Self` by value, you need to know the size.

+For the sake of correctness (thanks [kind redditor](https://www.reddit.com/r/rust/comments/1w7tute/comment/p7zzshc/?screen_view_count=3) for the catch), it turns out you *can* have a method returning `Self` on a `dyn`-compatible trait.
+What you would need to do is bound it: `where Self: Sized`.
+This tells the compiler to exclude that specific method from the vtable, making it available only on concrete types.
+Check out the [Rust Reference on dyn compatibility](https://doc.rust-lang.org/reference/items/traits.html#dyn-compatibility) for the full list of requirements.

 ### Methods Can't Have Generic Parameters

 ```